JCalaunan/PRJ_Wrangle-Twitter/README.md

 - assess function
  - requirements: specify column (series) as functions do not apply to whole dataframe
  - argument = dataframe.seriesname
+- create memory release, for dataframes that have been copied

 Results
 - Prepare:
 1.1 wrangle_act.ipynb
 1.2 wrangle__report.pdf/html for documentation of steps
 -

 ## References
 ### Udacity